nicktaras/arduino-uv-sensor/README.md

 # arduino-uv-sensor
 A sketch and schema to utilise the Arduino UV sensor in a project.

+### Project goal:

+This application currently writes the calculated UV level to serial.
+To enhance the usability of this project, this data must be stored and shared.

+- This project will seek to provide the most efficient API for people to access this data online
+- As an extra part we will create a web page and arduino project an examples of how we could utlise this information to inform about the UV levels and precautions when the UV is medium +.

+### Setup:

 Please check the datasheet of your UV sensor to ensure you are applying the correct settings.

 Connection (using sensor module below):